madnuttah/unbound-docker/doc/DETAILS.md

 * Most issues take place because there are missing files like the `unbound.log` or due to incorrect permissions on Unbound's volumes.
 The container won't start up in such cases.
 Make sure your `UNBOUND_UID/UNBOUND_GID`, default: `1000:1000`, (`_unbound:_unbound`) has read/write permissions on it's folders.

-* This image can also be used as a standalone DNS resolver _without_ Pi-hole or AdGuard.
+* This image can also be used as a standalone DNS resolver _without_ Pi-hole or AdGuard Home.
 The given ports must be changed to `53` (TCP/UDP) in your `unbound.conf` and `docker-compose.yaml` then.
 Additionally verify that connections to localhost are allowed (see extended healthcheck below).
 You need to enable a capability in your compose file as the `_unbound` user only has limited permissions, see [`issue 54`](https://github.com/madnuttah/unbound-docker/issues/54).
 You can find more information about runtime privileges and Linux capabilities [here](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 ```
 cap_add:
   - NET_BIND_SERVICE
 ```

 * When you see log entries like those below or similar issues in the healthcheck, verify that you permit connections to localhost.
 There are multiple places in the `unbound.conf` where this could be disabled, from `access control` to `Do-Not-Query-Localhost` and so on.
 You'll likely need to check the whole file.
 Isn't that alone one good reason for the concept with the separated config directories?
-If you can't find the culprit, don't hesitate giving me a shout.
+If you can't find the culprit, don't hesitate giving us a shout.

 ```
 unbound[1:0] fatal error: could not open ports